dataman10x/python-docx-reader/README.md

 # Python Docx Reader
 A python program that reads a MS document from a specified directory.
 It loops through all the .docx files, and creates only one json file using the extracted data.

 ![Document overview](images/overview.png)

 [View the Demo][1]

+## The Problem
+I have written lots of quotes, but are all either written on paper of typed in a word document.
+Proper distribution to wider audience became a problem.

+## The Set-up
+I used my knowledge in python to automate the process of generating the needed json file for all my quotes that were saved in a .docs file (about 3 different documents).
+The python script was able to read the files, generate one single json file. which I intend using to update my quotes database.

 ## Document format